 So, you can do a lot on Affinity Designer.
 But so claim many other vector based apps.
 Hence, I’m about to single out the features that make Designer a dream for graphic artists.
 And even if you’re a beginner, getting a grip on the app is easy.
 So if you don’t know how to curve a text in Affinity Designer, go to their tutorials page, and you’ll see why it’s easy.

 First of all, Serif has created the app specifically for the iPad.
 It’s not a port from the desktop client.
 It was reworked from the ground up and made to engineer well with your iPad.
-In my test, I have found it to be flawless on iOS 11.
-However, performance on iOS 12 is marginally better.
+In my test, I found it to be flawless on iOS 15 and it will only get better with more software upgrades.
 The drag-and-drop feature works like a charm.
 Also, by harnessing Apple’s Metal technology, the vector editor by Affinity blows competition as it delivers the best experience when used with Apple Pencil.

 Then come the vector tools.
 Not many app deliver on the “pinpoint precision” promise.
 Affinity Designer on the iPad does.
 Heck, it can easily replicate what the more powerful desktop version does.
 You can use Booleans to divide and combine shapes, manipulate nodes, and perform vector-wise all the necessary magic needed to get the smallest precision in your art.